ewaldmire/ascender/docs/docsite/rst/userguide/workflow_templates.rst

 .. |launch| image:: ../common/images/launch-button.png
    :alt: Workflow template launch button.

-Along with any extra variables set in the workflow job template and survey, climber automatically adds the same variables as those added for a workflow job template upon launch.
-Additionally, climber automatically redirects the web browser to the Jobs Details page for this job, displaying the progress and the results.
+Along with any extra variables set in the workflow job template and survey, ascender automatically adds the same variables as those added for a workflow job template upon launch.
+Additionally, ascender automatically redirects the web browser to the Jobs Details page for this job, displaying the progress and the results.

 Events related to approvals on workflows display at the top in the Activity Stream (|activity-stream|) with detailed information about the approval requests, if any.